Pregnancy-associated malaria: Epidemiology

 Globally, an estimated 125 million or more pregnant women per year risk contracting PAM.
 Pregnancy-related malaria causes around 100,000 infant deaths each year, largely due to low birth weight.

 Due to the nature of disease transmission (i.e. via mosquitoes) and life cycle of the parasite, malaria is prevalent in warm, humid climates, such as tropical and subtropical regions.
 Consistent with previous years, the incidence of malaria in general is greatest in African regions, specifically sub-Saharan Africa, as defined by the World Health Organization - (WHO) - although there was a decline in numbers from 2010 to 2018.
 Particularly, in 2018, the number of pregnancies in Central and West Africa with malarial infection reached around 35% of all pregnancies in those regions.
-The regions that follow Africa in terms of malaria cases are Southeast Asia and the Mediterranean, although it is important to note that Africa has the largest number of cases by far; these regions comprise over 90% of the global incidences of malaria.
+The regions that follow Africa in terms of malaria cases are Southeast Asia and the Mediterranean, although Africa has the largest number of cases by far; these regions comprise over 90% of the global incidence of malaria.

 In the realm of pregnancy, individual immunity and level of transmission by area play important roles in the malarial complications that manifest.
-For example, areas with high levels of transmission are also associated with higher incidences of immunity.
+For example, areas with high levels of transmission are also associated with higher incidence of immunity.
 Therefore, infection by P. falciparum is usually associated with no symptoms in pregnant women.
 However, it is not safe to conclude that the presence of P. falciparum is completely benign, as it has been associated with maternal anaemia.
 Specifically, in these settings, women in their first pregnancy are at greatest risk of complications that arise from P. falciparum.
 Similarly to P. falciparum, Plasmodium vivax (P. vivax), another malarial pathogen found primarily in Asia and South America, has also been associated with maternal anaemia and low birthweight.
 On the contrary, women who live in areas with lower transmission are at a very high risk of adverse malarial outcomes despite their number of pregnancies.